Alex-Paris/enyo-test/README.md

 _**(Important)** You can execute prisma studio ('npm run studio') to use it as db admin, but keep in mind that you should adapt .env var_ 'DATABASE_URL' _to the host of mysql in your computer, since 'database:3306' is accessible only between the containers.
 One way is to execute the API, change database variable, open studio and then put the 'database:3306' back._

 ### Manually (the sad way D=)
-1. Install (or use an existing one) MySQL and insert it url to the .env var_ 'DATABASE_URL' (you don't need to worry about the database) \
+1. Install (or use an existing one) MySQL and insert it url to the .env var_ 'DATABASE_URL' (you don't need to worry about the database)
+2. Execute the command `npm install`
-2. Execute the command `npm run migrate` and wait for the migration process to complete \
+3. Execute the command `npm run migrate` and wait for the migration process to complete
-3. Execute the command `npm run dev`
+4. Execute the command `npm run dev` \
 _**(Important)** Since it is local, you don't need to worry about the var_ 'DATABASE_URL' _to execute prisma studio.
 But remember, you don't need to use it if you don't want to._

 ## Commands